Meet Our Faculty and Staff

 Senior Associate Dean for Clinical and Community Partnerships

-Professor of Nursing, MSN in Healthcare Leadership
+Professor of Nursing, Healthcare Leadership

 BS (Nursing) – Barry University, Miami, FL